HLammers/cybo-drummer/README.md

 * Add USB MIDI input/output
 * Add filter options to MIDI monitor
 ## Licencing
-The font used for the logo is Soviet X-Expanded, (c) Dan Zadorozny, [Iconian Fonts](https://www.iconian.com), published as free for non-commercial use.
+The font used for the logo is Soviet X-Expanded, (c) 2003 Dan Zadorozny – [Iconian Fonts](https://www.iconian.com), published with the following copyright statement:
+> This font may be freely distributed and is free for all non-commercial uses.
+This font is e-mailware; that is, if you like it, please e-mail the author at:
+>
+> iconian@aol.com